scientific-python/specs/meta-spec-0001.md

 - determine which new ideas are assigned a SPEC number as described in [MetaSPEC 0 — Purpose and Process]({{< relref "/specs/meta-spec-0000.md" >}}),
 - approve changes to the MetaSPECs (i.e., SPECs about SPECs), and
-- serve as a communication channel to and from their projects as well as the larger ecosystem.
+- serve as a communication channel to and from projects they contribute to as well as the larger ecosystem.

 ## Steering Committee